-40+ Doctor, extremely profitable practice, creative structure for expanding Invisible DSO.Read More
+40+ Year old Doctor, growing practice, great fit for an expanding Invisible DSO.Read More

 At the 2020 Chicago Midwinter Meeting, Chris Salierno, DDS, Editor of Dental Economics Magazine talked with Chip Fichtner, Founder of Large Practice Sales about the unique aspects of invisible dental support organizations (DSOs).